-Iris Skrami isn’t a new kid on the block when it come to fashion.
-The Milan born and raised-entrepreneur made name at Nike, and has always had a passion for doing things differently.
-When she searched for a simple sustainable, black dress, she felt disappointment towards the fashion industry.
-Why wasn’t there any sustainable search engine?
-Why was it so hard to discover whether a brand or individual product is truly sustainable?
+Iris Skrami isn’t a new kid on the block regarding fashion.
+The Milan-born and raised entrepreneur made a name at Nike and has always been passionate about doing things differently.
+When she searched for a simple, sustainable, black dress, she felt disappointed in the fashion industry.
+Why wasn’t there a sustainable search engine?
+Why was it so hard to discover whether a brand or individual product is sustainable?
 According to Skrami, change was needed.

 Cover image: courtesy of Iris Skrami